nahlama/ReCAST/README.md

 survival, cell-level GEO single-cell references, MSigDB 2026.1 pathways, HPA protein evidence, and compact clinical variables.

-The method-literature eligibility cutoff is **30 June 2026**.
-This is a scientific cutoff, not a submission deadline.

 The validated reference estimator is donor-hierarchical, HPA-weighted robust NNLS.
 Entropic unbalanced optimal transport (UOT) is retained as a negative
 ablation: it was less accurate in the full synthetic-mixture benchmark.